kalekundert/wellmap/docs/basic_usage_python.rst

 ***********************
-Basic usage with Python
+Basic usage with python
 ***********************

-The following steps show how to get started with :mod:`wellmap` in Python:
+The following steps show how to get started with :mod:`wellmap` in python:

 .. make-list-from-sections::